 Drop off group in front of museum and proceed through the parking lot.
 Take a left back onto Museum Plaza.
 Park in the designated “bus parking” area located on the left side of Museum Plaza.

-Parking is available for vehicles up to 9-feet tall in the Levine Center for the Arts Parking Garage located on Stonewall Street between Tryon and Church Streets.
-Parking is also available at The Green located on South Tryon Street.
+Parking is available for vehicles up to 9 feet tall in the Levine Center for the Arts Parking Garage located on Stonewall Street between Tryon and Church Streets.
+If using GPS, you can enter address 130 West Stonewall Street to find the garage entrance.
+Parking is also available at The Green located nearby on South Tryon Street.

 Discounted parking rates for the Center for the Arts Parking Garages are: